carlos-plata/projects/cloud/clouddevops-capstone/README.md

 # Udacity Nanoedegree - Cloud DevOps Engineer - Capstone project

-Deploy a Websocket Java app to AWS with CircleCI
+Deploys a Websocket Java app to AWS with CircleCI

 Builds the infrastructure using AWS CloudFormation

 Deploys the web app using CircleCI

+Uses AWS Cloudformation Template as base template. https://github.com/aws-samples/ecs-refarch-cloudformation